 Slips, Trips, and Falls Safety Talk

 Slips, trips, and falls are one of the leading causes of injuries and fatalities in the workplace.
-According to OSHA, slip, trip, and fall incidents cause 15% of all accidental deaths, and are second only to motor vehicle incidents as a cause of fatalities on the job.
-These types of incidents are extremely costly to businesses.
-According to the 2006 Liberty Mutual Workplace Safety Index, the annual direct cost of disabling occupational injuries due to slips, trips and falls is estimated to exceed $11 billion.
+According to OSHA, slip, trip, and fall incidents cause 15% of all accidental deaths and are second only to motor vehicle incidents as a cause of fatalities on the job.
+These types of incidents can result in life-changing injuries to the employees who suffer them.

 Common Slip, Trip, and Fall Incidents